nickocruzm/Numerical_Methods/docs/EulersMethod.md

 [^1]: Initial Value Problem
 [^2]: information that was given to us in the problem's description.
-[^3]: Our differential is defined to not be dependent on (t), so we don't really care what the value of t is which is why it 'disappears'.
+[^3]: In the last line afte find y2.
+Our differential is defined to not be dependent on (t), so we don't really care what the value of t is which is why it 'disappears'.
 Plug in any value for (t) and it won't effect the output